westmarktalentgroup/westmark-website/docs/DESIGN_SYSTEM.md

 This section was automatically updated based on recent code changes.
 For detailed specifications, refer to the individual component sections above.

+---

+## Recent Updates - 2025-10-19 17:00:03

+### CSS Changes Detected:
+- assets/css/optimized.css

+### Note:
+This section was automatically updated based on recent code changes.
+For detailed specifications, refer to the individual component sections above.